SMS Drip Campaign: What Is It and How Do You Launch It

 1. Placing an Order

 A first order is a big occasion.
 In addition to the regular thank you email, you can follow up with information about the product and its best uses and check in to see if everything went well with the order.
-This keeps your business top of the mind of the customer and shows care.
+This keeps your business top of mind for the customer and shows care.

 2. Attending an Event or Virtual Course

-A drip campaign can be an effective way to keep new audiences informed about your businesses or to share new events that may be of interest to them.
+A drip SMS campaign can be an effective way to keep new audiences informed about your businesses or to share new events that may be of interest to them.
 Follow up with someone from an event you hosted or attended and build a relationship.

 3. Registering for a Free Info Pack or Trial

-If someone has registered on your website or for a freebie, you can start sending drip messages to them as you try to convert them into a paying customer.
+If someone has registered on your website or for a freebie, you can start sending drip text messages to them as you try to convert them into a paying customer.
 Present your other offerings that are related to the item or service they showed interest in, but don’t be too pushy.

 4. Not Placing an Order for a While

-If your customers have been dormant for a long time, you can set up an automated drip campaign after a certain period has passed since their last purchase.
+If your customers have been dormant for a long time, you can set up an automated drip texting campaign after a certain period has passed since their last purchase.
 You can include new product recommendations or inquire about their experience to see if something is wrong.

 5. Important Occasions